Connected Product Foundation User Guide

 The devices table is available to all users.
 The columns that appear can be customized using the Devices Table Admin Page.
 The most common customization will be to add columns for your specific device tags and attributes.

 Devices can be filtered using the input controls in the table’s header.
 Devices can be filtered by every property except attribute data.
 Tag columns and the device ID column are filtered by exact matches.
-The device name column filters by a case-insentive “contains” match.
+The device name column filters by a case-insensitive “contains” match.
 For example, a device named “Hello” will be found by filtering by “h”, “llo”, “eLLo”, etc.

 The customer and site dropdowns will automatically be hidden based on the user.
 If the user is assigned to a customer, they will not see the customer dropdown, and the site dropdown will only include sites that are children of that customer.
 If the user is assigned to a site, they will see no dropdowns.
 Only system admins will see both the customer and site dropdowns.